uschtrin-fisi/uschtrin_fisi/README.md

 🩵 Operating and overseeing a Minecraft-gameserver

-🧠 learning as much as there's possible about systems of encryption
+🧠 learning as much as possible about stable methods of file and cloud encryption

+## Progress evaluation

 Momentarily, I am contributing to the workflow of CCC, maintaining an alliance with Digitalcourage.